-2022 Highlights
+2023 Highlights

-Drinking Water Standards-The data show no exceedances of drinking water standards (measured by maximum contaminant limit [MCLs] or regional screening levels [RSLs]) in SRS boundary wells near A/M Area.
+Drinking Water Standards-In 2023 there were no exceedances of drinking water standards (measured by maximum contaminant levels [MCLs] or regional screening levels [RSLs]) in SRS boundary wells near A/M Area.
+These wells are the closest to the Site boundary and would indicate whether contamination was getting offsite.

-Groundwater Contaminant Removal-SRS removed 12,730 pounds (lbs) of volatile organic compounds (VOCs) from groundwater and the vadose zone, and prevented 45.2 curies (Ci) of tritium from reaching SRS streams.
+Groundwater Contaminant Removal-SRS removed 9,238 pounds (lbs) of volatile organic compounds (VOCs) from groundwater and the vadose zone.
+The Site also prevented 24.7 curies (Ci) of tritium from reaching SRS streams.

-Offsite Groundwater Monitoring (Georgia)- Since 2001, tritium has been detected in only a few offsite wells at concentrations less than 0.25 picocuries/milliter (pCi/ml).
-This data supports the conclusions of a U.S. Geological Survey that indicate there is no mechanism by which groundwater could flow under the Savannah River and contaminate Georgia wells (Cherry 2006).
+Offsite Groundwater Monitoring (Georgia)-Since 2001, tritium has been detected at low concentrations (less 1 picocurie/milliliter [pCi/mL]) in only a few offsite wells, which is well below the MCL for tritium (20 pCi/mL).
+Most of the groundwater sampling has resulted in no detections of tritium.
+This data supports the conclusions of a U.S. Geological Survey (USGS) that indicate there is no mechanism by which groundwater could flow under the Savannah River and contaminate Georgia wells (Cherry 2006).